TALZENNA- talazoparib capsule

 Patients received no more than 3 prior cytotoxic chemotherapy regimens for their metastatic or locally advanced disease.
 Patients were required to have received treatment with an anthracycline and/or a taxane (unless contraindicated) in the neoadjuvant, adjuvant, and/or metastatic treatment setting.
 First-line treatment for advanced or metastatic disease with no prior adjuvant chemotherapy was allowed if the investigator determined that 1 of the 4 chemotherapy choices in the control arm would be an appropriate treatment option for the patient.
 Patients with prior platinum therapy for advanced disease were required to have no evidence of disease progression during platinum therapy.
 No prior treatment with a PARP inhibitor was permitted.
 Of the 431 patients randomized in the EMBRACA study, 408 (95%) were centrally confirmed to have a deleterious or suspected deleterious gBRCAm using a clinical trial assay; out of which 354 (82%) were confirmed using the BRACAnalysis CDx®.
 BRCA mutation status (breast cancer susceptibility gene 1 [BRCA1] positive or breast cancer susceptibility gene 2 [BRCA2] positive) was similar across both treatment arms.

 The major efficacy outcome measure was progression-free survival (PFS) evaluated according to Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1, as assessed by blinded independent central review (BICR).
 A statistically significant improvement in PFS was demonstrated for TALZENNA compared with chemotherapy.
 A sensitivity analysis of investigator-assessed PFS was consistent with the BICR-assessed PFS results.
-Consistent PFS results were observed across patient subgroups defined by study stratification factors (line of therapy, TNBC status, and history of CNS metastases).
-The overall survival (OS) data were not mature at the time of the final PFS analysis (38% of patients had died).
-Efficacy data from the EMBRACA study are summarized in Table 5, and the Kaplan-Meier curves for PFS are shown in Figure 1.
+Consistent PFS results were observed across patient subgroups defined by study stratification factors (prior lines of chemotherapy, TNBC status, and history of CNS metastases).
+Efficacy data from the EMBRACA study are summarized in Table 5, and the Kaplan-Meier curves for PFS are shown in Figure 1 and final overall survival (OS) in Figure 2.

 |Median months (95% CI)||8.6 (7.2, 9.3)||5.6 (4.2, 6.7)|